microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/updateslist.md

 parent: updating
 ---

-## Microclimate versions with updates
+# Microclimate versions with updates
-If you installed any of these versions of Microclimate, please [update to the latest images](updating).
+If you have installed any of these versions of Microclimate, [update to the latest images](updating).

 ## Microclimate Version 18.12